oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 client to access resources under the attacker's control.
 This is a variant of an attack known as Cross-Site Request Forgery (CSRF).

-The traditional countermeasure are CSRF tokens that are bound to the user agent and passed in the `state` parameter to the authorization server as described in {{RFC6819}}.
+The traditional countermeasure is that clients pass a random value, also known as a CSRF Token, in the `state` parameter that links the request to the redirect URI to the user agent session as described.
+This countermeasure is described in detail in {{RFC6819}}, Section 5.3.5.
 The same protection is provided by the `code_verifier` parameter or the OpenID Connect `nonce` value.

 When using `code_verifier` instead of `state` or `nonce` for CSRF protection, it is important to note that: